(See also Overview of Pigmentation Disorders.)

 In women, melasma fades slowly and incompletely after childbirth or cessation of hormone use.
 In men, melasma rarely fades.

-Nonsolar lentigines are sometimes associated with systemic disorders, such as Peutz-Jeghers syndrome (in which profuse lentigines of the lips occur), multiple lentigines syndrome (Leopard syndrome), or xeroderma pigmentosum.
+Nonsolar lentigines are sometimes associated with systemic disorders, such as Peutz-Jeghers syndrome (in which profuse lentigines of the lips occur), multiple lentigines syndrome (or LEOPARD syndrome, which stands for multiple Lentigines, Electrocardiogram [ECG] conduction abnormalities, Ocular hypertelorism, Pulmonic stenosis, Abnormal genitals, Retardation of growth, and sensorineural Deafness), or xeroderma pigmentosum.

-Changes are usually diffuse but sometimes have drug-specific distribution patterns or hues (see Table: Hyperpigmentation Effects of Some Drugs and Chemicals).
+Changes are usually diffuse but sometimes have drug-specific distribution patterns or hues (see Table: Hyperpigmentation Effects of Some Drugs and Heavy Metals).
 Mechanisms include

 Increased melanin in the epidermis (tends to be more brown)